Gklimo/strava/README.md

 ### Dagster

-1. To run the pipeline, you will need to set up a dagster cloud account, connect github repository, define and all environmental variables.
+1. To run the pipeline, you will need to set up a dagster cloud account, connect github repository, define all environmental variables.

 ![image](https://github.com/Gklimo/strava/assets/84771383/0ffe3ba6-20c4-4956-9081-385802737418)